-On November 15, 2021, Amarc announced that Freeport had further increased its first-year contribution to the Company's ongoing exploration program at the JOY District by $\sim 50\%$ - from \$4 million to \$5.94 million, and on December 15, 2021, that Freeport are to continue their earn-in into the 2022 drill season.
+On November 15, 2021, Amarc announced that Freeport had further increased its first-year contribution to the Company's ongoing exploration program at the JOY District by \sim 50% - from \$4 million to \$5.94 million, and on December 15, 2021, that Freeport are to continue their earn-in into the 2022 drill season.

-Subsequent to the period ended September 30, 2022, Amarc announced that Freeport continues to earnin at JOY and is spending approximately CDN\$14 million in 2022 for its Year 2 contribution toward the JOY exploration program.
+During the period ended December 31, 2022, Amarc announced that Freeport continues to earn-in at JOY and is spending approximately CDN\$14 million in 2022 for its Year 2 contribution toward the JOY exploration program.